-- (i) A subsidy for acquisition of long-term tangible assets and long-term intangible assets - (ii) Income tax relief under the Income Tax Act - (iii) A contribution for creation of a new job under a special regulation 1 - (iv) Transfer of immovable property or lease of immovable property at a price lower than a general asset's value
+- (i) A subsidy for acquisition of long-term tangible assets and long-term intangible assets - (ii) Income tax relief under the Income Tax Act - (iii) A contribution for creation of a new job under a special regulation1 - (iv) Transfer of immovable property or lease of immovable property at a price lower than a general asset's value

 In addition to the Investment Aid Act, further conditions for the provision of investment aid are set forth in Government Regulation No. 195/2018 Coll. ("Investment Aid Government Regulation").
-For the purpose of determining applicable conditions for granting investment aid, the districts of the Slovak Republic are classified into four zones (Zones A, B, C and D), in general, on the basis of their unemployment rate (with Zone A having the lowest unemployment rate).
-The districts of Zone D are listed in the List of Least Developed Districts under Act No. 336/2015 Coll. on Support of Least Developed Districts and on Amendment to and Supplementation of Certain Acts, as amended.
+For the purpose of determining applicable conditions for granting investment aid, the districts of the Slovak Republic are classified into four zones (Zones A, B, C and D), in general, on the basis of their share of available job seekers in the Slovak Republic (with Zone A having the lowest share of available job seekers).
+The districts of Zone D are listed in the List of Least Developed Districts under Act No. 336/2015 Coll. on Support of Least Developed Districts and on Amendment to and Supplementation of Certain Acts, as amended.2